Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Learning Setup

 At first glance, an alternative formulation of regret to Definition~\ref{def:regret-unknown} would be

-The same principle of replacing ``not equal ($\neq$) '' to ``not a subset of ($\nsubseteq$)'' can also be applied to the mistake-known and set-valued feedback models.
+The principle of replacing ``not equal ($\neq$) '' with ``not a subset of ($\nsubseteq$)'' can be applied to the mistake-known and set-valued feedback models too.
 The following example shows that this notion of regret makes the adversary overly powerful and can render the feedback $y_t$ completely non-informative.